lovebc/lovebc.github.io/_includes/publications.md

 <p>
-[ <a href="http://www.pnas.org/content/early/2013/04/17/1219674110.abstract">link to pdf</a>  ]  Gigu�re, G. &amp; Love, B.C.
+[ <a href="http://www.pnas.org/content/early/2013/04/17/1219674110.abstract">link to pdf</a>  ]  Giguère, G. &amp; Love, B.C.
 (2013).
 Limits in decision making arise from limits in memory retrieval. <em>Proceedings of the National Academy of Sciences of the United States of America (PNAS)</em>, 110 (19), 7613-7618.
 </p>